Updated Feb 2, 2021

 - Rector E Cole – A Bit of History

 Piedmont Avenue School

-Prior to that there was a two room schoolhouse up closer to the Mountain View Cemetery.
+Before that, there was a two-room schoolhouse up closer to the Mountain View Cemetery.
 Classes we held for a time at the home of G.W.
-Hume who lived in large estate where the school is located now.
+Hume, who lived in a large estate where the school is located now.

 The school at that time was used by both children from Piedmont and Oakland.
 The building was designed by William Kirk and cost about $10,000 to build.
-The school had bell tower with a 350 pound bell.
-There was a large assembly room, a library, a hothouse for plants, classrooms on both floors and a large lighted basement where the children could play during wet weather.
+The school had a bell tower with a 350-pound bell.
+There was a large assembly room, a library, a hothouse for plants, classrooms on both floors, and a large lighted basement where the children could play during wet weather.

 The school was dedicated on Washington’s Birthday in 1892.

-In July of 1938 while the students were on summer break the school was destroyed by fire that was considered arson.
-Ten fireman were injured four of them seriously.
+In July of 1938, while the students were on summer break, the school was destroyed by a fire that was considered arson.
+Ten firemen were injured four of them seriously.